MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 ## Get Your Execution Policy

-To get the Windows PowerShell execution policy that is in effect in the current session, use the `Get-ExecutionPolicy` cmdlet.
+To get the PowerShell execution policy that is in effect in the current session, use the `Get-ExecutionPolicy` cmdlet.

 The following command gets the current execution policy: